Comparisons12 min read

 Is Kinsta faster than WP Engine in 2026?

-In most benchmarks, Kinsta's Google Cloud C3D servers have a slight edge in compute-intensive tasks, while WP Engine's EverCache® technology is exceptional for serving cached pages at scale.
-Honestly though, for typical WordPress sites under 500,000 monthly visits, the performance difference is minimal enough that it probably shouldn't be your deciding factor — both are genuinely fast, full stop.
+In most benchmarks, Kinsta's Google Cloud C3D servers have a slight edge in compute-heavy tasks, while WP Engine's EverCache® is exceptional for serving cached pages at massive scale.
+But honestly, for typical WordPress sites under 500,000 monthly visits, the real-world difference is minimal — both are genuinely fast.

 Does WP Engine cost more than Kinsta?

-WP Engine's headline price ($30/month) is slightly lower than Kinsta's ($35/month) at entry level.
-But Kinsta includes Cloudflare CDN on all plans, while WP Engine's full CDN and WAF solution — Global Edge Security — costs extra.
-Once you factor in what's actually included, total costs often land close to equal, and Kinsta can actually come out cheaper depending on your configuration.
+WP Engine's entry price ($30/month) is slightly lower than Kinsta's ($35/month).
+But Kinsta includes Cloudflare CDN everywhere, while WP Engine's Global Edge Security and full CDN solution cost extra.
+When you add up what's actually included, total costs end up pretty close, and Kinsta can actually be cheaper depending on your setup.

 Can I migrate my WordPress site to either host for free?

-Here's a clear difference: Kinsta offers 1 free migration on their Starter plan, with additional migrations available for a fee.
-WP Engine offers unlimited free migrations on all plans — a genuine win for agencies or anyone moving more than one or two sites at once.
+This is a clear difference: Kinsta offers 1 free migration on the Starter plan, with additional migrations costing extra.
+WP Engine offers unlimited free migrations on all plans — a genuine win for agencies or anyone moving multiple sites.

 Which is better for WordPress agencies — Kinsta or WP Engine?

-WP Engine, and it's not particularly close right now.
+WP Engine, and it's not really close right now.
 Unlimited migrations, stronger multi-site management, Smart Plugin Manager, and Local by WP Engine make it the more practical choice for agencies.
-Kinsta is improving its agency-focused features, but they're not quite there yet.
+Kinsta is adding agency features, but they're not quite there yet.

 Do both hosts support WooCommerce?

-Yes, both are fully optimized for WooCommerce out of the box.
-For high-volume stores — think thousands of transactions per day — Kinsta's raw compute performance gives it a slight practical edge.
-For most stores doing under a few hundred orders a day, either host will handle it comfortably.
+Yep, both are fully optimized for WooCommerce out of the box.
+For high-volume stores — thousands of transactions per day — Kinsta's raw compute power gives it a slight practical edge.
+For most stores doing under a few hundred orders a day, either host will handle it just fine.

 What happens if I exceed my monthly visit limit?

-Both hosts charge overage fees, but the transparency is pretty different.
-Kinsta charges a set rate per 1,000 additional visits and documents this clearly in their pricing pages — no surprises.
-WP Engine's overage policy is less straightforwardly communicated, which is frustrating at this price point.
-Always confirm current overage rates directly with WP Engine's sales team before choosing a plan if you expect any traffic volatility.
+Both charge overage fees, but the transparency differs noticeably.
+Kinsta charges a set rate per 1,000 additional visits and documents this clearly upfront — no surprises.
+WP Engine's overage policy is less transparent, which is frustrating at this price point.
+Always confirm current overage rates directly with WP Engine's sales team before choosing a plan if you expect traffic fluctuations.

 Tags